haykam821/ShortcutsPreview/README.md

 Allow the Reddit bot to detect posts by inviting the bot to the moderation team.
 It only uses the `posts` permission since it only needs it to sticky its preview comment, but it will work with no moderator permissions.
 The hosted version is [u/ShortcutsPreview](https://www.reddit.com/user/ShortcutsPreview/).

-Link posts marked with a flair containing `shortcut` (case insensitive) and an iCloud URL will be previewed, in the form of a possibly-stickied comment.
+Link posts with a iCloud URL linking to a shortcut will be previewed, in the form of a possibly-stickied comment.

 ### Discord